-State Bank of India is the parent company to which the Basel III Framework applies.
-The consolidated financial statements of the group conform to Generally Accepted Accounting Principles (GAAP) in India which comprises the statutory provisions, Regulatory/Reserve Bank of India (RBI) guidelines, Accounting Standards/guidance notes issued by the ICAI.
+"State Bank of India is the parent company to which the Basel III Framework applies.
+The consolidated financial statements of the group conform to Generally Accepted Accounting Principles (GAAP) in India, comprising of regulatory norms, directions & guidelines prescribed by the Reserve Bank of India (RBI), statutory guidelines of the State Bank of India Act, 1955, the Banking Regulations Act, 1949, Insurance Regulatory and Development Authority of India (IRDAI), Pension Fund Regulatory and Development Authority (PFRDA), SEBI (Mutual Funds) Regulations, 1996, Companies Act 2013, Accounting Standards issued by Institute of Chartered Accountants of India (ICAI) and the accounting practices prevalent in India."

-Qualitative Disclosures:
+(i) Qualitative Disclosures:

-List of group entities considered for consolidation for the period ended 31.03.2021
+a) List of group entities considered for consolidation for the period ended 31.03.2022